Roger Lee Hall is an ASCAP composer and musicologist who has traveled his own road of tuneful discovery

 Ten volumes with over 1,000 total pages

-First title in the MAM series:
+First title in the Memories And Music series:

 "Dream World" - Songs, Poems and Stories (PineTree Press, 2005)